Chase Woods Nature Preserve

 Morning mist over Chase Woods (Photo by Ren Ferguson)

-Harbouring an intact example of the old-growth coastal Douglas-fir forests that once dominated southeastern Vancouver Island, Chase Woods is an important remnant of an ecosystem that has been significantly impacted by the expanding human footprint in southwest British Columbia.
+Harbouring an intact example of the old-growth coastal Douglas-fir forests that once dominated southeastern Vancouver Island, Chase Woods is an important remnant of an ecosystem that has been significantly impacted by expanding development in southwestern British Columbia.

 Chase Woods represents an ecologically and culturally significant piece of the Cowichan Valley mosaic.
 Rising from sea level to almost 400 metres at the summit of Mt.
-Tzouhalem, Chase Woods nurtures a microcosm of the rare coastal Douglas-fir forest in all its diversity.
+Tzouhalem, Chase Woods nurtures a microcosm of the rare Coastal Douglas-fir ecosystem in all its diversity.

-This 40-hectare (100-acre) nature preserve is located on Mt.
+This 40-hectare nature preserve is located on Mt.
 Tzouhalem in the Cowichan Valley and includes dramatic cliffs that offer spectacular panoramic views of Cowichan Bay and the valley beyond.
-This land is in the heart of the traditional territory of the Cowichan Tribes, and Chase Woods itself holds significant cultural value to the band members, who continue to use the site to this day.
+This land is in the heart of the traditional territory of the Cowichan Tribes, and Chase Woods itself holds significant cultural value to the Cowichan Peoples, who continue to use the site to this day.

 Connected to the Mount Tzuhalem Ecological Reserve via the forested slopes of Providence Farm, Chase Woods supports a natural treasure that is already well-loved by naturalists, hikers, historians and countless others from the local community and beyond.

 Chase Woods Nature Preserve was designated a Nature Destination in 2019.
 Visitors access the preserve via a popular network of trails that criss-cross Mt.
 Tzouhalem, passing through municipal forest land, provincial Mount Tzuhalem Ecological Reserve, Providence Farm and Chase Woods.
 The challenging trek rewards hikers with a panoramic view of Cowichan Valley.